hemerajs/hemera/docs/plugin.md

 ## Plugin depdendencies

 You can declare plugin and decorators as dependencies.
-The constrain is checked when all plugins are registered.
+The constrains are checked when all plugins are registered.

 ```js
 const hp = require('hemera-plugin')